 While talking about CTAs, we can’t stop emphasizing the size and color of your buttons enough.
 CTAs are the workhorses of your newsletter, and the right color adds a spotlight to them.

 Use high-contrast colors to make buttons stand out against the background.
-Size matters too—a button should be large enough to click comfortably, especially on the mobile version.
+Size matters, too—a button should be large enough to click comfortably, especially on mobile devices.

 - Choose bold, high-contrast colors like orange on white;